osmode/ddash/README.md

 Our goals are to:

-1. Eliminate barriers to information exchange within and among organizations.
+### Eliminate barriers to information exchange within and among organizations.
-2. Provide granular permission control.
-3. Build economies around knowledge and information
+### Build economies around knowledge and information

 ## Prerequisites
 ---